daniel-eai/Output-Aware-INT2-KV-Cache-Quantization/README.md

-# OptR: Output-Aware Rotation for INT2 KV-Cache Quantization
+# Output-Aware Rotation for INT2 KV-Cache Quantization

 This is the official implementation of **OptR: Output-Aware Rotation for INT2 KV-Cache Quantization**.
 The repository contains calibration, serving, and